 Awakenings, in real time, are often rather short events though when experienced may be felt to go on for eternity and vary in intensity.
-Awakenings occur in different circumstances for different people but they are always expansive and altering of one’s perceptions.
+Awakenings occur in different circumstances for different people but they are always expansive, altering one’s perceptions.
 They are sudden, unexpected infiltrations of undeniable truth, so much so that they often override what we have been taught to be true.

-A truth is a deep knowing of the self; an intuition; a wisdom of the soul.
-That which is deemed to be true, however, is conceptual, based on materialism and forever changeable.
-The awesome power of a spiritual awakening, therefore, is that it makes us completely aware of our subtle and eternal self, and spontaneously dismantles many of our embedded beliefs which are harmful to ourselves and others, and the planet we live on.
+Truth is a deep knowledge of the self; an intuition; the wisdom of the soul.
+However, that which is deemed to be true, often, by society, is conceptual, based on materialism and changeable.
+The awesome power of a spiritual awakening makes us completely aware of our subtle and eternal self and dismantles many of our beliefs, harmful to ourselves and others and the planet we live on.